Where is the proof for confident investment in retail store improvements and new initiatives?

 Store initiatives can be measured commercially by careful analysis of the correct POS data, and this is nothing new.
 However in store video analytics using cameras can now specifically provide evidence on how different approaches directly affect customer behaviour and then ultimately the POS numbers.
 A whole new group of parameters from attraction, engagement and dwell can be introduced into the picture.

-POS data tells you what happens but analytics data can tell you why, and also uniquely, what is not happening and what could happen in your stores if other and additional initiatives were trialled
+POS data tells you what happens but analytics data can tell you why, and also uniquely, what is not happening and what could happen in your stores if other and additional initiatives were trialled.

 The simple thing about gathering proof is that you must do something to prove or disprove.
 Benchmarking and analysing competitors add nauseum will only identify opportunities, it will never realise them.